Great Goals To Set For Ramadan

 Stop swearing and/or backbiting

 It's hard not to shoot our mouths off when someone's upset us.
 Whether we utter those four-letter words or backbite about someone to our family and friends, we know this isn't the God-approved way of letting off steam.
 In Ramadan, when we want to build our spirituality, we've got to wage Jihad against our bad habits.

-Try this: Get a box and every time you catch yourself swearing or backbiting put some money in it.
+Here's a helpful tip: Get a box, and every time you catch yourself swearing or backbiting, put some money in it.
 It could be a buck or less.
 The point is to choose an amount that makes it feel like punishment.

 Call/email your relatives

 You'd think that given the easy access to email, competitive long-distance calling rates, phone cards, etc. these days, we'd keep in touch with family and friends more often.
 But the opposite seems to be the case, as we get caught up in life's "busyness."

 Strengthening ties with family members and keeping in touch with friends is part of our way of life and an act Allah is very pleased with.
 Call family and friends this Ramadan or send them a card through our Gifts of Mercy page and ask them how their fasting is going.

 Even if you work in the IT industry, you can do this.
 Avoid checking personal email and surfing the web during your fast.
 After Iftar, go to Tarawih instead of plopping yourself in front of the screen.
 The same goes for the television.
 The point is to give our full attention to spiritual elevation this month.

 Read some Qur'an Everyday...
 No Matter how much

 Even if you feel you've got no time, set a timer or the alarm on your mobile phone and find a relatively quiet place.
 You can read the first page of the Quran you open or follow a sequence.
 The choice is yours.
 The point is simply to connect with God through His revelation in the month of the Qur'an.